 The potential risk posed by RECs identified through the Phase I ESA process can be further evaluated through subsurface testing in what is referred to as a “Phase II” environmental assessment.

-By completing a Phase I ESA prior to purchase of real estate, an investor satisfies the “all appropriate inquiry” requirement under Federal Superfund (CERCLA) regulations to potentially qualify as an “innocent landowner” or “bona fide prospective purchaser”.
-In simpler terms, the Phase I ESA provides a degree of protection to the buyer of real estate in the event that environmental contamination is discovered after the date of purchase.
+By completing a Phase I ESA prior to purchase of real estate, an investor satisfies the “all appropriate inquiry” requirement under Federal Superfund (CERCLA) regulations to potentially qualify as an “innocent landowner” of “bona fide prospective purchaser”.
+In simpler terms, the Phase I ESA provides a degree of protection to the buyer of real estate in the event that environmental contamination is discovered after the date of purchase despite the completion of environmental due diligence..

 Disclaimer: This sheet has been prepared by EnviroSouth, Inc. for general informational purposes only.
 The contents of this publication shall not be construed as legal or professional advice.
 Readers should consult an environmental professional before acting on the provided information.